LMT-Team/Blazor-Utils/README.md

   <li>Cookie: https://www.nuget.org/packages/LMT.BlazorUtils.Cookie/</li>
   <li>Dev: https://www.nuget.org/packages/LMT.BlazorUtils.Dev/</li>
   <li>Js library: https://www.nuget.org/packages/LMT.BlazorUtils.Js/ (this will add BlazorUtils.Js automatically to HTML head section, but without dependencies)</li>
-  <li>Js library (bundle): https://www.nuget.org/packages/LMT.BlazorUtils.Js.Bundle/ (this will add BlazorUtils.Js automatically to HTML head section, but without dependencies)</li>
+  <li>Js library (bundle): https://www.nuget.org/packages/LMT.BlazorUtils.Js.Bundle/ (this will add BlazorUtils.Js automatically to HTML head section.
+From 0.4.2, you can use this package offline)</li>
   </ol>
 <p>As an alternative, you can build the project (BlazorUtils.Dom for example) to get the dll file and add reference by yourself.</p>

-<h2>2.
-Add BlazorUtils js library 0.4.1 and dependencies</h2>
+<h2>(No need for bundle one) 2.
+Add BlazorUtils js library and dependencies</h2>
-<p>Copy BlazorUtils.0.4.1.js or BlazorUtils.0.4.1.bundle.js from "\BlazorUtils.WebTest.0.5\wwwroot\js", paste in your project, call it and other dependencies' files in index.html by the <script> and <link> tags.</p>
+<p>Install BlazorUtils.Js package from NuGet.</p>
-<p>With BlazorUtils.Dom, the result should be similar to this: </p>
+<p>For non-bundled version, index.html needs some additional lines: </p>

 ```
 <link href="css/jquery-ui.css" rel="stylesheet"/>